-How to Apply for a Freelance Work Visa
+How to Apply for a Freelance Work Visa in Italy

 In Part Two on her series on working in Italy legally, Emma Bird explains the step-by-step process of applying for a freelance visa.
 (In Part One, Take a Look-See Trip to Italy, Emma discusses taking an initial trip to Italy to investigate job opportunities.)

 Freelancing in Italy is not for the fainthearted, but as an "extracomunitario," the Italian word for non-EU citizens regardless of whether you're an illegal immigrant or a bone-fide business person — it is your best bet for gaining a work visa.